 With a mandate to foster international professionals, School of Design examines domestic and foreign industry requirements.
 It engages dynamically in cooperative projects in One Belt One Road countries, in domestic projects, and even in the design of rural and urban residential space within European countries.
 This attracts strong support from local government and institutions.
 The Ministry of Science and Technology of China approved our project with Agricultural University—Plovdiv and Sophia Agriculture Countryside Economy Research Center of Bulgaria as an international cooperation project.
 We have been experimenting further partnerships with top international institutions and research centers, and advancing substantial scientific research collaboration.
 This has included the founding of the SJTU-Fraunhofer Urban Eco-development Project Center with Fraunhofer University’s Research Center, as well as participation in other programs with Cornell University, the University of Leeds, the Technical University of Munich, KTH Royal Institute of Technology, and the Technical University of Denmark.

-We have hosted the following major international conferences and exhibitions:
+We have hosted the following major international conferences, competitions and exhibitions:

 Oct 2020, host of the 3rd Young Scholars International Forum on Design Innovation